-Social Capitalism can be defined as a socially minded form of capitalism, where the goal is doing social good, rather than just the accumulation of capital.
-Thus, it is a utilitarian form of capitalism with a social ends.
+Social Capitalism can be defined as a socially minded form of capitalism, where the goal is making positive social improvements, rather than focusing entirely on accumulating of capital.
+It is a utilitarian form of capitalism with a social purpose.

-What is the social good?
-The social good is very generally that which does the most good for the most people, without doing harm, with complexities considered.
+What is a social benefit?
+A social benefit is an action that does the most good for the most people, without doing harm, with complexities considered.

 What Types of Ventures Qualify as Social Capitalism?

-There are many ways to direct labor and capital toward the social good that would meet this definition of social capitalism.
+There are many ways to direct labor and capital toward the positive social outcomes that meet this definition of social capitalism.

-Social good can be done via philanthropic organizations or charitable organizations, but it isn’t limited to that.
+A social benefit can come via philanthropic organizations or charitable organizations, but it isn’t limited to that.

-Generally any type of for-profit or non-profit can make their ends “the social good” (not just in terms of their product, but their business structure, pay structure, what materials they use, what energy sources they use, how they brand themselves, etc).
+Any for-profit or non-profit can make their ends into a “positive social outcome,” not just in terms of their product, but their business structure, pay structure, the materials, and energy sources they use, how they brand themselves, etc.

-The social good can even be done via a public programs in the right setting, such as a mixed-market program that uses the private and public market, or by individual workers who chose to direct their labor toward the social good via a government run program or via an industry that uses government subsidies.
+A social benefit can be produced by public programs in the right setting.
+It can be a mixed-market program that uses the private and public market, or it can be individual workers who chose to direct their labor toward a social benefit using a government run program or an industry that uses government subsidies.
 It can even be done through non-businesses related individual action where labor, but not capital, is exchanged.

-If the end goal of the direction of labor and capital is “social benefit”, in a capitalist, or at least partially-free market, system, then it falls under the veil of social capitalism.
+If the end goal of the direction of labor and capital is “social benefit,” in a capitalist, or at least a partially free market, system, then it falls under the veil of social capitalism.

 The Social Capitalist

-- If you help start a government program aimed a the social good, that embraces the market-system, you are being a social capitalist.
+- If you help start a government program aimed at increasing social benefits which embraces the market system, you are a social capitalist.

-- If you structure you business to be more socially responsible (for example: by paying your employees more, having a progressive work environment, or by choosing environmentally friendly deals or infrastructure) then you are being a social capitalist.
+- If you structure your business to be more socially responsible (for example: by paying your employees more, having a progressive work environment, or by choosing environmentally friendly deals or infrastructure), then you are a social capitalist.

-- Run a non-profit temp agency that helps people get work, now you’re taking social capitalism to the next level.
+- If you run a non-profit temp agency that helps people get work, you are taking social capitalism to the next level.

-- Band together with 100 more entrepreneurs doing the same thing and coordinate… and that is a social capitalist collective in organized action.
+- If you band together with 100 more entrepreneurs doing the same thing and coordinate, you produce a social capitalist collective in organized action.

-If an organization makes a profit and is for all purposes capitalist, but acts toward a social good in its end product, hiring, investing, or production, even if its a traditional for-profit company, its social capitalism.
+If an organization makes a profit and is for all purposes capitalist, but acts toward a social benefit in its end product, hiring, investing, or production, even if its a traditional for-profit company, it’s social capitalism.
 Likewise, any entrepreneur or laborer who works for, with, or invests in the company is a social capitalist.

-TIP: The goal here is to realize that socialism in practice (i.e. Lenin, Castro, Mao, etc; not socialism the concept) has lent itself to authoritarianism (largely in part on its instance on the state running everything rather than a focus on the individual, not due to its ideals).
-However, where socialism in practice has failed spectacularly, different tempered forms of capitalism (from the Gilded Age to the modern Age), while messy, have given us modern America and the west.
-We can argue ideals all day, but we live in a capitalist society with an electorate comprised of individualists, and it doubtful anyone would be able to magically vote in a perfect utopian state by next Tuesday.
-In the meantime people are suffering and many think the planet is too.
+TIP: The goal here is to realize that socialism in practice under Lenin, Castro, Mao, etc. is different from the concept of socialism.
+Socialism, as realized in our history, has lent itself to authoritarianism because of its focus on the state running everything rather than the individual.
+However, where socialism in practice has failed spectacularly, different tempered forms of capitalism (from the Gilded Age to the Modern Age) have given us modern America and the West.
+We can argue about ideas all day, but we live in a capitalist society with an electorate comprised of individualists, and it is doubtful that anyone would be able to create a perfect utopian state by next Tuesday.
+In the meantime, people are suffering, and many think the planet is too.
 Even if we could have carefully implemented pure socialism tomorrow, what is there to stop an authoritarian from turning it against us and further muddying the concept in the eyes of history?
-Citizens have always been in a power struggle with Barons, Churches, and Kings and every historic nation i’ve heard of has had a class system (typically with zero mobility outside modern times).
+Citizens have always been in a power struggle with Barons, Churches, and Kings and every nation I’ve heard of has had a class system, typically with no class mobility outside modern times.
 It seems hasty to run from Barons to Kings, Kings to Barons, or from either to the Church in an attempt to outrun the ever present class system and economic and political inequality.
 Where is the voice of those who care deeply about social issues, but don’t feel obligated to solve that problem with a revolution leading to central power and bureaucrats?
-Social capitalism is a workaround for all of this that says, “you know what, the ends of social justice, equality, liberty, and general happiness are what we care about, so, given the reality of our surroundings, lets leverage the market to create that”.
-In this way we not only get social justice, but we ensure economic and individual liberty too… what good is social equality if half the voter base is miserable anyway?
+Social capitalism is a workaround that says, “the ends of social justice, equality, liberty, and general happiness are what we care about.
+Given the reality of our surroundings, let’s leverage the market to create that.”
+In this way, we not only get social justice, but we ensure economic and individual liberty too.
+What good is social equality if half the voter base is miserable?

-Isn’t this just philanthropy or some type of Utopian “Bourgeois Socialism”?
-Carnegie and many of the greats thought it was the duty of the new rich to be their brother’s keeper, their method for doing so was via philanthropy.
-Meanwhile, Marx and Engels criticize a number of forms of socialism in their Communist Manifesto, some of these are close to what I describe here, namely “Christian Socialism“, “Utopian Socialism“, and “Bourgeois Socialism” (roughly socialism without a class struggle or political revolution; lifting up the lower-class without abolishing the upper-class).
-Social capitalism is sort of a mash-up of all these things, but it is not Communism or Socialism in the modern sense really and it isn’t just our grandfather’s philanthropy, it is much less idealistic and much more practical version that says “the class system isn’t so bad as long as their is mobility and a lack of human suffering and actually capitalism has a lot of merits regarding incentive and liberty”.
-This is simply a common-sense theory, applicable to our current society, accounting for our actual social system, technology, and government… but I do apologize if one was looking for a theory that involved revolution or benevolent patriarchs born to rule over man, this theory is more concerned about social goods than egos, conflict, and drastic evolutions in the mode of production.
-Its just that I think that balance, not the overthrowing of a class, is a much less aggressive and much more practical answer in general (especially given history).
+Isn’t this just philanthropy or Utopian “Bourgeois Socialism?”
+Carnegie and many of the powerful industrialists thought it was the duty of the new rich to be their brother’s keeper.
+Their method for doing so was via philanthropy.
+Meanwhile, Marx and Engels criticized some forms of socialism in their Communist Manifesto.
+Some of these were close to what I describe here, namely “Christian Socialism,” “Utopian Socialism,” and “Bourgeois Socialism.”
+This last form was socialism without a class struggle or political revolution.
+It improved the life of the lower-class without abolishing the upper-class.
+Social capitalism is a combination of all these, but it is not Communism or Socialism in the modern sense.
+It isn’t just old-style philanthropy; it is much less idealistic and much more practical version.
+It says, “the class system isn’t so bad as long as it includes mobility and a lack of human suffering.
+Capitalism has a lot of merits regarding incentive and liberty.”
+This is a common-sense theory, applicable to our current society, accounting for our actual social system, technology, and government.
+I do apologize if readers were looking for a theory that involved revolution or benevolent patriarchs born to rule over people; this theory is more concerned with social benefit than with egos, conflict, and drastic evolutions in the mode of production.
+Balance, not the overthrowing of a class, is a more practical answer in general.

-BOTTOM LINE: Social Capitalism is a practical Utilitarian moral theory of how to direct capital toward the common good via markets as individuals and collectives.
-It is not Charity specifically, it isn’t socialism per-say, and it is not just capitalism, it is more like an evolved version of Philanthropy, accessible to ALL rich or poor, meant to be embraced by collectives and to provide competition and solutions in the private market.
-Let us make the word “social” great again by detaching it from the divisive concepts of central planning and big government, those aren’t the ENDS, those are the MEANS, what a social capitalist cares about is the ENDS of equality, liberty, and happiness, not just the MEANS (although certainly means can and should strive to be socially minded and moral too).
+THE BOTTOM LINE: Social Capitalism is a practical and utilitarian moral theory concerning directing capital toward the common benefit via markets as individuals and collectives.
+It is not Charity specifically.
+It isn’t socialism per-say, and it is not just capitalism.
+It is more like an evolved version of Philanthropy, accessible to ALL, rich or poor, meant to be embraced by collectives and to provide competition and solutions in the private market.
+Let us make the word “social” great again by detaching it from the divisive concepts of central planning and big government.
+Those aren’t the ENDS; those are the MEANS.
+Social capitalism is concerned with the goals of equality, liberty, and happiness, not just the way to move toward those goals, although the means should strive to be socially minded and ethical too.

-Thus, the “millionaire” (today multi-billionaire) is not the only one who gets to play the role of their brother’s keeper like Carnegie predicted, but instead all individuals get to work together by electing to direct their labor and capital toward the social good, each being each other’s keeper.
+Thus, the “millionaire” or today multi-billionaire, is not the master who knows what is best for others and plays the role of their brother’s keeper as Carnegie predicted.
+Instead, all individuals work together by electing to direct their labor and capital toward the social benefit, each being the other’s keeper.